night-ua/night-injection/README.md

 - **Invalid ZIP:** verify that the archive is readable and contains `.lua` or `.manifest` files.
 Unsafe paths inside ZIP files are rejected.
 - **No library entries:** the visual library is based on numeric `.lua` filenames in `<Steam>\config\lua`.
 - **Drag and drop unavailable:** reinstall dependencies from `requirements.txt`; file browsing remains available as a fallback.

-## Credits

-The underlying file behavior is a clean-room Python port of the previously documented Project Lightning / Lightning Tools workflow.
-Steam names and artwork are resolved through official Steam endpoints when available.
-The bundled logo is supplied with this project.